 Walking in a circle, as a bear, as a tiger, as a prayer for someone, for the whole school, feeling as if something in nature were moving you, playing it very small while thinking it big, as an ancient master would play, as a snake, as a monkey, as a crane, as a dragon flying in the sky, in a seated position, as if you were 200 feet tall, playing it really fast like throwing paint against a wall, playing it with a yin yang or circle in between each posture, Playing it as though you have water in your legs and hands are moving through a flow of water.

-I cannot underestimate the power of playfulness, how engaging our imagination and our movement breaks through our culturally engrained habits so that we have more access to ourselves.
+I cannot overstate the power of playfulness, how engaging our imagination and our movement breaks through our culturally engrained habits so that we have more access to ourselves.
 From a teachers perspective, when I looked around the room, minds that were fixed in attitude and thought slowly became more supple and vibrant.
 The movement became transformed, and everyone in the room started going beyond themselves and for a small hour of time, the world they were experiencing, became funnier, more relaxed, bigger and brighter.